NetApp/na_elementsw_config_composer/READme.md

-    use-cases folder houses examples of the usual workflows Use the examples as a baseline to build upon more complex workflows To secure credentials, use ansible vaults or vars_prompts or provide credentials on run using -u and -k flags with ansible-playbook command
+    use-cases folder houses examples of the usual workflows Use the examples as a baseline to build upon more complex workflows To secure credentials, use ansible vault or vars_prompts or provide credentials on run using -u and -k flags with ansible-playbook command

 License
 ------